ucf-draco-lab/ucf-draco-lab-old-github.io/projects/index.md

 # {% include icon.html icon="fa-solid fa-wrench" %}Projects

+We develop algoritms and processes to automatically design, develop, and assess the resilence, robustness, security electronic devices and systems.

+Our research includes topics at various stages of investigation:  advanced/novel cryptographic logic primatives (polymorphic, homomorphic, quantum-enhanced), symbiosis of AI designed constructs for AI applications, assessment and evalution of assitive technologies on  semiconductor design and post-manufacturing opperation, and developement and detection methods for AI-based sabbotage.

+We have opportunities for undergraduate (paid or experiential based on interest and time commitment) and graduate research (funded).
+Our research projects are tightly coupled with the topics listed above, but we also sponsor more applied projects which may be of interest to Senior Design Teams.

 {% include tags.html tags="Senior Design Project, Undergraduate Research" %}

 {% include search-info.html %}